 His father, Major Henry Lee Higginson, more than fulfilled the family’s responsibilities to his community by his own philanthropy.
 The elder Higginson had dreamt of being a musician in his younger years, but Puritan Boston expected other things from her sons, and so he became a businessman as was expected.
 In time, he founded the Boston Symphony Orchestra, however, and was its earliest administrator.

 He organized the corporation that built Symphony Hall, the first auditorium designed in accordance with scientifically derived acoustical principles.
 It is, as a result, widely regarded as one of the top concert halls in the world.
 Interestingly, with all the architectural flourishes of the period that architects McKim, Mead & White could bring to their creation in the year 1900, the structure displays only one composer’s name upon a large shield mounted on a frieze centered above the stage—Beethoven.
 There are other smaller shields upon the frieze framing the stage, but they are still blank!
-Boston is a careful and thoughtful old city.To read more, a subscription is needed: Click here to subscribe
+Boston is a careful and thoughtful old city.To read more, a subscription is required.
+Log in or click here to subscribe.